Family issues smoke alarm appeal after fire guts great-gran’s home of 48 years

 Louise Walsh

-A great-grandmother's life was saved by a fire alarm last week which woke her from her sleep in time to escape a fire that gutted her home of 48 years.
+A great-grandmother's life was saved by a smoke alarm last week which woke her from her sleep in time to escape a fire that gutted her home of 48 years.

 The family of Kathleen Weldon are now urging people to ensure alarms are working in the homes of older relatives after the blaze destroyed the house and all the possessions and memories of the 86-year-old.